ai-dock/base-image/README.md

 The password is stored as a bcrypt hash.
 If you prefer not to pass a plain text password to the container you can pre-hash and use the variable `WEB_PASSWORD_HASH`.

-If you are running the image locally on a trusted metwork, you may disable authentication by setting the environment variable `WEB_ENABLE_AUTH=false`.
+If you are running the image locally on a trusted network, you may disable authentication by setting the environment variable `WEB_ENABLE_AUTH=false`.

 ## Provisioning script